 "Social Art Tactics," in Handbook of Public Pedagogy: Education and Learning Beyond.
 Edited by Jennifer Sandlin, Brian Schultz and Jake Burdick Handbook of Public Pedagogy: Education and Learning Beyond Schooling, Routledge 2010.

 "Dead Conversations on Art and Politics" in Filming Difference: Actors, Directors, Producers and Writers on Gender, Race and Sexuality in Film.
 Edited by Daniel Bernardi.
 University of Texas, 2009.

-"Art Education in the Age of NeoConvervatism" in Knowledge and Power in the Global Economy: The Effects of School Reform in a Neoliberal/NeoConservative Age.
+"Art Education in the Age of NeoConvervatism" in Knowledge and Power in the Global Economy: The Effects of School Reform in a Neoliberal/Neoconservative Age.
 Co-written with Anthony J. Villareal.
 Editor David Gabbard.
-Lawrence Eribaum, 2007.
+Lawrence Erlbaum, 2007.